 During your studies, you will experience a range of learning approaches, including:

 Careers include business analyst, systems analyst, systems manager, data communications specialist, network administrator, network manager, database manager, electronic commerce developer, Internet professional, multimedia designer, senior programmer, software engineer or systems programmer.

-A completed recognised Bachelor Degree in any discipline with a minimum GPA of 4.0 (on a 7 point scale).
+A completed recognised bachelor degree in any discipline with a minimum grade point average (GPA) score of 4.0 (on QUT's 7 point scale).

 Students must meet the English proficiency requirements.